david-r-king/david-r-king.github.io/projects/events.md

      style="float: right; margin: 0 0 10px 20px;">

 #### Key Contributions
-- **Rapid Adaptation to Layout Changes:** Responded to last-minute adjustments in floor plans and booth placements by rerouting cabling, reallocating switch ports, and extending fiber/wired runs on the fly.
+- **Rapid Adaptation to Layout Changes:** Respond to last-minute adjustments in floor plans and booth placements by rerouting cabling, deploying dummy switches and extending wired/wireless connectivity.
 - **Wired & Wireless Interconnectivity:** Integrated wired drops for production and exhibitor reliability with high-performance wireless coverage for staff, attendees, and guests — ensuring seamless connectivity across both infrastructures.
 - **High-Density Wireless Support:** Deployed and tuned supplemental APs in keynote halls, gaming arenas, and expo floors to support thousands of simultaneous client devices without degradation in speed or reliability.
 - **Client & Vendor Coordination:** Worked closely with event organizers, corporate clients, and production teams to define requirements, communicate capabilities, and implement contingency plans for bandwidth surges and environmental interference.